 Walmart and Target both provide great deals on back-to-school supplies.
 Walmart offers both low everyday prices as well as rollback prices, and Target has been known to offer buy-one-get-one 50 percent off on a variety of school supplies.

-“For example, Target offers college-ruled filler paper — 175 sheets for 99 cents — compared to Office Depot’s store brand of college-ruled filler paper (150 sheets) for $2.49,” she said.
-“Walmart offers the same brand as Target, but 150 sheets for 82 cents.”
+“For example, Target offers college-ruled filler paper — 175 sheets for 99 cents — compared to Office Depot’s store brand of college-ruled filler paper (150 sheets) for $2.01,” she said.

 3. Educational Toys

-Both Walmart and Target have a good track record when it comes to low prices on toys, “especially around the Black Friday/Christmas sales [when] Walmart rolls back prices on its toys, and the products are identical to what you’ll get elsewhere,” said Kerry Sherin of Offers.com.
+Both Walmart and Target have a good track record when it comes to low prices on toys, “especially around the Black Friday/Christmas sales [when] Walmart rolls back prices on its toys, and the products are identical to what you’ll get elsewhere,” said Kerry Sherin who formerly worked at Offers.com.

 “Target is really good at predicting the hot toys for Christmas and pricing them lower than the competition,” said James.
 “They know once they get shoppers in the toy aisle, they’re probably going to buy other stuff at full price.
 So, if your child asks for a popular, and thus hard-to-find toy this Christmas, be sure to check Target first.”